 Daniel H. Charest

-From his first days at the firm, Daniel has answered the call and taken a front-line role in high-stakes litigation matters.
-Daniel’s experience includes antitrust, breach of contract, oil & gas, financial-service company disputes, business torts, such as trade secret misappropriation and unfair competition, consumer fraud and consumer protection, class actions, fraud, insurance bad faith, and wrongful death.
-And his work has taken place across the United States: federal and state courts from coast to coast with plenty of time in between.
-Daniel’s docket has covered procedural and jurisdictional challenges such as removal and remand under the Class Action Fairness Act, class certification, transfers, temporary restraining orders, temporary injunctions, and appeals.
+Daniel’s body of work reaches beyond any particular practice area.
+He has handled matters involving antitrust, breach of contract, oil & gas, financial-service company disputes, business torts, such trade secret misappropriation and unfair competition, consumer protection, class actions, fraud, insurance bad faith, and wrongful death.
+His work has taken place across the United States: federal and state courts from coast to coast with plenty of places in between.
+Daniel’s docket has involved procedural and jurisdictional challenges such as removal and remand, class certification, transfers, temporary restraining orders, temporary injunctions, and appeals.
+In all, the body of work is, simply, high-stakes litigation.

-At the conclusion of a recent trial, The Honorable Ed Kinkeade, District Judge for U.S. District Court for the Northern District of Texas, congratulated Susman Godfrey’s clients about their choice in legal representation.
-The trial team consisted of Terry Oxford, Daniel Charest, and co-counsel:
+Other judges have made similar observations.
+For example, the Honorable Ed Kinkeade, District Judge for U.S. District Court for the Northern District of Texas, congratulated Susman Godfrey’s clients about their choice in legal representation at the conclusion of a trial:

 [Plaintiffs], all of y’all had really good representation, which you have to know.
 These are very good lawyers that did an excellent job regardless of the outcome in this case.
 And I don’t see that all the time.
 I get a lot of big firm crummy lawyers from time to time, but these guys really know what they were doing.